 The Company transitioned to the development stage in fiscal year 2018 where costs associated with its White Mountain project were capitalized.
-The Company's net results were historically mainly due to share-based payments, and foreign exchange fluctuations amongst the US\$, Canadian dollar, and the DKK which have significant impact on the results of operations from quarter to quarter.
+The Company's net results were historically mainly due to share-based payments, and foreign exchange fluctuations amongst the US\$, Canadian dollar, and the DKK which have significant impact on the quarterly results of operations from the earlier quarters.

-In the most recent quarter ended March 31, 2021, a large net loss was recorded primarily from the Company's share of loss from its equity accounted investments.
+In the most recent quarters ended June 30 and March 31, 2021, a large net loss was recorded primarily from the Company's share of loss from its equity accounted investments.
 For the quarter ended September 30, 2020, a net income was recorded largely due to a recognition of a gain on disposition of controlling interest and unrealized foreign exchange gains due to continued weakness in the US\$ against the DKK.